List of pizza varieties by country: Uruguay

-Pizza has completely blended into Uruguayan culinary culture, a country with a significant Italian population.
-Typical Uruguayan pizzas are medium thick crust, characterized by their rectangular shape and their cooking method within a clay oven, which is why this kind of pizza is called "a la piedra" (on the stone).

-Common pizza toppings are ham, olives, peppers, mushrooms, pancetta, palm hearts, mussels and shrimps.

 Popular varieties include pizza rellena (stuffed pizza), pizza por metro (pizza by the meter), and pizza a la parrilla (grilled pizza).
 While Uruguayan pizza largely derives from Neapolitan cuisine, yeast-leavened Sicilian pizza is common on events such as birthdays or reunions under the name pizza de cumpleaños (birthday pizza).
 The figazza derives from focaccia genovese (Genoan) and consists of a thick pizza dough topped with onions and sometimes olives and/or bell peppers; less common is the addition of mozzarella on top of the onion layer.

-Sliced pizza is often served along with fainá, made with chickpea flour and baked in the same oven, and is commonly called a caballo.

-In Minas it is typical to add "pesto" to an order of pizza, not as a topping but as if it were a condiment.
-This "pesto" is more of a gremolada as it's made of parsley, garlic and oil.

-The American style round pizza was introduced in the 1990s and is called pizzeta to differentiate it from traditional rectangular pizza a la piedra.